project-gemmi/gemmi/docs/cif-utils.rst

 The CIF-handling part of the Gemmi library comes with a couple of utilities, and several examples that show how you can use the library in your scripts.

-Currently, all the examples perform PDB-wide analysis on a local copy of the mmCIF archive.

 Utilities
 =========